andreasisnes/pygame-minesweeper/README.md

 ![](https://raw.githubusercontent.com/andreasisnes/minesweeper/master/screenshots/ingame.png)

-This implementation of minesweeper is done in Python using the external game library pygame.
+This implementation of minesweeper is done in Python using the game library pygame.

 ## Install
 To install pygame-minesweeper use `pip`.<br/>